ftrackhq/ftrack-connect/doc/glossary.rst

     service context menu
         The service provides a context menu for performing basic actions.
-It is accessible by :kbd:`right clicking` on the service icon.
+It is accessible by :kbd:`clicking` on the service icon.

         .. image:: /image/service_menu.png